kaidez/kdz/README.md

 <br />

 #### `-t, --test`
-Creates a folder called `test-build` and creates a test scaffold.
+Creates a folder called `test-build` and creates a test scaffold. `test-build` is listed as "non-commitable" in `.gitignore`.
 <br />
 <br />